 Describe how other aspects of the model may have a significant impact on the sensitivities in output results and the basis for making this determination.

-Describe actions taken in light of the sensitivity analyses performed.
+Describe and justify action or inaction as a result of the sensitivity analyses performed.

 Provide a completed Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.
+(Requirement for models submitted by modeling organizations which have not previously provided the Commission with this analysis.
+For models previously found acceptable, the Commission will determine, at the meeting to review modeling organization submissions, if an existing modeling organization will be required to provide Form S-6 prior to the Professional Team on-site review).
+If applicable, provide a link to the location of the form here.

 Audit